leedeen01/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

     1. Test case: `addpr 1 pr/LifeShield $300`<br>
        Expected: A premium named "LifeShield" with amount "$300" is added to the first person in the list.
 Details of the updated person shown in the status message.
-Timestamp in the status bar is updated.

     1. Test case: `addpr 0 pr/LifeShield $300`<br>
        Expected: No premium is added.
 Error details shown in the status message.
-Status bar remains the same.

     1. Test case: `addpr 1 pr/LifeShield $300` (when the premium already exists)<br>
        Expected: No premium is added.
 Error message indicating duplicate premium is shown.
-Status bar remains the same.

     1. Other incorrect commands to try: `addpr`, `addpr 1`, `addpr 1 pr/`, `addpr x pr/LifeShield $300` (where x is larger than the list size)<br>
        Expected: Similar to previous error cases.